thiagolopes/dialog_xsessions/README.md

 ![image](https://github.com/thiagolopes/dialog_xsessions/assets/5994972/e95da4a2-ee9d-4351-86e9-1360cb2344b3)

 ## About
-This is script is not a complete display manager, working together with systemd and manage user logging.
+This script does not currently function as a complete display manager (yet).
+Its purpose is to list all available display managers on your system, X and Wayland.
-The only function of this script is return a valid desktop environment to be executed;

-Wayland support soon.

 ## Run
 You can use in your `.bashrc`|`.zshrc` to run when log to TTY1